open-austin/ballotapi/ballotapi/README.md

 usage: ballotapi runserver [-h] [--db-uri URI] [--cache-uri URI] [--host HOST]
                            [--port PORT] [--uwsgi-ini FILE] [--daemon]

+This command is what you use to actually run a ballotapi server.
+By default, it spins up a uwsgi server in a child process and listens on port 1776.
+The data served is from the specified database, so if you haven't loaded any data yet, you should run the `ballotapi load` command first.

 optional arguments:
   -h, --help        show this help message and exit --db-uri URI      connection uri to the postgres database (default is